New step-change primary school for Calderwood

-Along with these natural amenities, a new exemplar primary school and early years nursery are currently being constructed.
-This will serve the community, not only as an educational facility, but for public use also.
+Along with these natural amenities, Calderwood Primary School & Early Years Nursery opened in September 2021.
+This new, exemplar school will serve the community, not only as an educational facility, but for public use also.
 A new village square will be built, adjacent to the school and nursery, to provide essential services.

 Calderwood’s setting is one of the key features that sets it apart from all other developments.
 The 230 acres of beautiful country park surrounding the village offers a beautiful public realm – waiting to be explored and enjoyed.

 The Country Park is contained in a sunken valley, with the river Almond meandering through it.
 The park has its own sheltered climate and instills peace and harmony in all those that walk or cycle through its enchanting network of paths and open spaces.

 Calderwood Primary School has opened its doors to pupils.
 Our new school is settling in well to Calderwood and fast becoming the hub of the community.